Ramdev: Labour law violations and animal contents

 In March 2005, 115 employees of Divya Yoga Mandir Trust began a protest for minimum wages and employees' rights, such as coverage under the Provident Fund and Employees' State Insurance Corporation.
 Management agreed to pay minimum wage and not initiate disciplinary actions against the employees protesting and, in turn, the employees agreed that they would restore normalcy in the workplace.
 However, the Trust refused to take back some of the employees, accusing them of committing sabotage.
 Their case was taken up by the Centre of Indian Trade Unions CITU, affiliated with the Communist Party of India Marxist CPI(M).

-Brinda Karat, a senior figure in the CPI(M), took up the cause of the dismissed employees.
-They indicated that human bones and animal parts were used in some herbal medicines manufactured by Divya Pharmacy, which is owned by Divya Yog Mandir Trust.
-The dismissed employees provided samples that were tested at government laboratories, where the presence of animal materials in the sample was confirmed.
-However, the source of the samples was disputed, since they had been given to Karat by the protesting employees and not procured by government officials.
-Karat produced what were claimed to be the prescription and cash receipts for the samples, which were obtained from the Trust's hospital medicine counter.
-Ramdev denied the results and further testing conflicted with the previous tests.
-He received support from politicians, such as Sharad Pawar.
-Karat received a legal notice on behalf of a BJP leader in Faridabad, ordering her to apologize publicly or face legal action.
+CPI(M) leader Brinda Karat supported fired workers.
+Divya Yog Mandir Trust's Divya Pharmacy produced herbal medicines from human bones and animal parts, they added.
+Government laboratories found animal materials in fired employee samples.
+This was disputed because Karat acquired samples from protesting employees, not government officials.
+Karat said the Trust's hospital pharmaceutical counter provided the samples' prescriptions and cash receipts.
+Baba Ramdev disproved the findings and added more tests.
+Political figures like Sharad Pawar supported him.
+Karat received a legal letter from a Faridabad BJP leader to apologize or face legal action.

 Rajiv Dixit

-Rajiv Dixit, Ramdev's advisor, died of a cardiac arrest on 30 November 2010 in Bhilai, Chhattisgarh.
-Ramdev was alleged to have involvement in Dixit's death, however, he has denied any involvement.
+Rajiv Dixit, Baba Ramdev's advisor, died of a cardiac arrest on 30 November 2010 in Bhilai, Chhattisgarh.
+The New York Times claim that a few of Baba Ramdev's friends believe that he may have been involved in Dixit's death, however, he has denied any involvement.

+Ramdev Female Suit Controversy

+On the night between 4 and 5 June 2011, during India Anti-Corruption Movement, Baba Ramdev fled the Ramlila ground.
+On June 6, he addressed the media, claiming that he was fearing for his life.

+Ramdev's plan was to wear a ladies' suit and run away to his ashram in Haridwar in his Fortuner.
+This plan was highly discussed in the media, some hailing a clever backup plan, others terming it as an act of cowardice while his companions were being arrested.

 Homosexuality

 In 2013, the Supreme Court of India upheld the constitutionality of Section 377, which in part criminalized homosexuality.
-Following the verdict, Ramdev called homosexuality a bad addiction and claimed he can cure it by yoga.

-Biography

-In 2017, the Dehli High Court temporarily blocked the sale of an unauthorized biography about Ramdev entitled, Godman to Tycoon: The Untold Story of Baba Ramdev, until disputed content about him deemed defamatory was removed.
-The court reversed their injunction in April 2018 and the book was released for sale.
+Ramdev approved, saying homosexuality is a disease which needs to be cured.

+Sharbat jihad row

+He was criticized by the Delhi High Court for his "sharbat jihad" remarks targeting Hamdard's 'Rooh Afza'.

+In May 2025, Delhi High Court closed the case against Rooh Afza after Ramdev pledges.